 august 9, 2003

-i seem to be writing things down in my sleep, on mysterious subjects that appear really important but make precious little sense in the morning. one unconscious note read, "the view is at once the sign, the crowd, the sea, the skin, the suit", "have you spoken to the projectionist?", and my favorite, "if we think of it enuf something will happen." the last few weeks have been little more than jaded commutes into interchangeable screening rooms that require a steady stream of notekeeping so i guess it must be programmed into muscle memory by now? i think we are all hungrily circling this deadline for the LA preview because afterwards the prints for the whole country have to be struck and then the feature will finally be all out of our mothering little hands. we are dangerously veering near 'let us just please finish now mr god and move on with what is left of our lives' territory.. which is actually quite a familiar place. i own a little log cabin in this territory. there are many trees. but there are no roads. the old post-production adage, 'it is never as bad nor as good as you think' still rings loud and true. improvements continue to be made though, for instance we have managed to restore the colors in 'mars and beyond' to a degree that has wowed everybody, but most of the remaining patch-up work all surrounds mike's and my new films + dealing with all the last minute logistics of conforming the feature negative once and for all. whoever it was (billy wilder?) that said, 'i love making movies, what i hate is having to release the damn things', was right on the money. it reminds me of the rumors i've heard of jd salinger having written 15 novels in the past 30 years but not bothering to publish anymore. as soon as he finishes a new book he simply stacks it atop the previous one in a private vault. the process is more important than the outcome. salinger has been quoted as saying, "it is contact with the public which hinders my writing." and hey speaking of which ha ha i will be traveling for most of next month and into october to support our big filthy show, but really anything will be better than this current work and at least i'll have some more significant breaks in there to finally do my own thing again and tend to my own vaults. and hopefully i will stop keeping hallucinatory but sadly dutiful production notes in my sleep. somebody stole my little orange tree. it used to sit in the sunny hallway in front of my door and a few mornings ago i found it was gone. i'd been coddling my little tree for over a year and it was finally struggling to birth its very first oranges, bright little green bulbs that looked like large peas. we even battled a dramatic stem fungus problem together. there is a small ring of dirt there now where the pot used to sit, with dried up blossoms and leaves still scattered around its perimeter. every time i walk up the stairs now the hall looks wrong. one of the christian ex convict neighbors explained to me in great excited detail his big plan to pretend to be homeless for an entire year and wander around the country begging and sleeping on streets in different states for the sole purpose of documenting all the things people give him. and YOU, he said...(pointing!)
-YOU have to come with me to shoot it all with hidden cameras.
+the last few weeks have been little more than jaded commutes into interchangeable screening rooms that require a steady stream of notekeeping. i think we are all hungrily circling this deadline for the LA preview because afterwards the prints for the whole country have to be struck and then the animation show will finally be all out of our mothering little hands. we are dangerously veering near "let us just please finish now mr god and move on with what is left of our lives" territory.. which is actually quite a familiar place. i own a little log cabin in this territory. there are many trees. but there are no roads. the old post-production adage, "it is never as bad nor as good as you think" still rings loud and true. improvements continue to be made though, for instance we have managed to restore the colors in "mars and beyond" to a degree that has wowed everybody, but most of the remaining patch-up work all surrounds mike's and my new films and dealing with all the last minute logistics of conforming the feature negative once and for all. somebody once said (billy wilder?), "i love making movies, what i hate is having to release the damn things." it reminds me of the rumors i've heard of jd salinger having written 15 novels in the past 30 years but not bothering to publish anymore: as soon as he finishes a new book he just stacks it atop the previous one in a private vault. the process is more important than the outcome. salinger has been quoted as saying, "it is contact with the public which hinders my writing." and hey speaking of which ha ha i will be traveling for most of next month and into october to support these screenings, but really anything will be better than this current work and at least i'll have some more significant breaks in there to finally do my own thing again and tend to my own vaults. and hopefully i will stop keeping hallucinatory but sadly dutiful production notes in my sleep.

-tonight i swooped thru an inexplicable new bunch of little post-it note drawings.. i thought they were way too edward gorey at first and then i figured well as long as we're going to rip him off in that direction let's just go all the way with it and see what we get. they sort of came out all at once after that and i think they tell a little story. somehow. sorry edward
+tonight i swooped through an inexplicable new bunch of little post-it note drawings... i thought they were way too edward gorey at first and then i figured well as long as we're going to rip him off in that direction let's just go all the way with it and see what we get. they sort of came out all at once after that and i think they tell a little story. somehow. sorry edward

-hey looka what steve has gone and done to himself ---->
+hey look what steve has gone and done to himself >>>>

 july 26, 2003

-the austin screenings went really well and everyone is glad to have our difficult first 'test' previews all behind us - the saturday show went all around better than friday, which seemed to have a weird charge in the air and a bit less excited audience, tho we could easily have been so tired, nauseous and therefore irritating to all around us on friday to have bled this vibe out all over ourselves. have just enjoyed my first week off from the burbank lab commute but tuesday it's back to work affixing the remaining cosmetic patches and band-aids onto the show for the LA preview. i am considering just biting the bullet and actually reshooting a couple of these difficult overexposed shots in the 'end of the show' that are still causing problems but rebecca has much confidence that we will still be able to milk more out of the colors and effects thru this whizzy digital telecine process again so we'll probably give that one more try based on the test tape i see tomorrow. the digital trick worked pretty ok fixing these shots temporarily for the austin screenings but they are still not quite right yet.. however i was kinda impressed how this digital thingy 'painted' us a new negative with our fixes, in terms of picture quality it was very, very difficult to tell that we were not still looking at the original film. the ink lines were a little bolder and the frame was a bit softer but otherwise we were all none the wiser. not to say i will be picking up a digital camera anytime soon but it's nice to know this tool is there for when i jack up more film in the future. meanwhile a few of the films' soundtracks still need work, subtitles need to be remade, more color timing to do, etc. also we had to cut the one swiss paint film days before austin because the sound elements they sent us were just not up to snuff so that piece will be seen for the first time with the show in LA. but otherwise i think we are pretty much ready for our closeup.
+the austin screenings went really well and everyone is glad to have our difficult first test previews behind us - the saturday show went better than friday, which seemed to have a weird charge in the air and a bit less excited audience, though we could easily have been so tired, nauseous and irritating to everyone around to have done this to ourselves. have just enjoyed my first week off from the burbank lab commute but tuesday it's back to work affixing the remaining cosmetic patches and band-aids onto the show for the LA preview. i am considering just biting the bullet and actually reshooting a couple of these difficult overexposed shots in the "end of the show" that are still causing problems but rebecca has much confidence that we will still be able to milk more out of the colors and effects through the digital telecine again so we'll probably give that one more try based on the test tape i see tomorrow. the digital trick worked pretty ok fixing shots temporarily for the austin screenings but they are still not quite right yet.

-have meanwhile been doing about one interview a day again which are uniformly humiliating and stupid. also have been able to slowly ease back into animating which has been nice as i've been out of action on the new film for too long now and am looking forward to playing an artist again. as usual it's still a wrestling match to sit down, settle in, and focus on drawing this film because the work is endlessly tedious and repetitive and my arms and my back really want nothing more to do with it. a typical flighty night consists of animate, read magazine, animate, play guitar, pace around the room, animate, watch tv, eat, animate, eat, read book, animate, talk on phone, eat, drink, animate, stare at ceiling, animate, drink, animate, drink, drink, drink, sleep. frustrating going but still slowly chipping away i guess. on that note i appear to be gaining back some weight. i suspect fried meats 3 times a day in texas had something to do with this. my apt building smells really weird tonight.
+as usual it's still a wrestling match to sit down, settle in, and focus on drawing this film because the work is endlessly tedious and repetitive and my arms and my back really want nothing more to do with it. a typical night consists of animate, read magazine, animate, play guitar, pace around the room, animate, watch tv, eat, animate, eat, read book, animate, talk on phone, eat, drink, animate, stare at ceiling, animate, drink, animate, drink, sleep. i appear to be gaining back some weight. i suspect fried meats 3 times a day in texas had something to do with this. my apt building smells really weird tonight. also my jaw has been loudly clicking all day and i think the crunch noise it makes is audible to people listening in close proximity outside of my head

 july 15, 2003